 PASTORAL CARE & PRAYER REQUESTS

 We believe in a healing, compassionate God who cares for everyone.
 We offer pastoral care of many kinds, including spiritual counseling, hospital and hospice visits, and bringing Holy Eucharist and companionship to the homebound.
 We regularly pray for each other's physical, emotional, and spiritual needs.
-You can submit prayer requests by calling the church office or emailing email@example.com.
+You can submit prayer requests by calling or emailing the church office.

 At Trinity, we believe that recognizing and actively working to end systemic racism is one of the most urgent callings of our time.
 We believe that God loves all equally, but that too often, our society has given greater advantages to those who are white, and put a lesser value on the lives of people of color.
 Along with the Diocese of Bethlehem, we have made a commitment to racial justice and reconciliation, working to make sure God’s Beloved Community not just welcomes but empowers all of God’s children.
-Starting in 2020, following the murder of George Floyd, we began holding book study and discussion groups to examine systemic racism and the barriers to equally and prosperity that black Americans and other people of color have consistently faced.
+We have held book study and discussion groups to examine systemic racism and the barriers to equally and prosperity that black Americans and other people of color have consistently faced.
 Through prayer and ongoing conversation, we are discerning future efforts and ministries to help foster racial justice.
-We hope to engage with other churches and our local community on these issues and to find ways to educate ourselves and to have an impact, including voting rights efforts.

 Alcoholics Anonymous meets in our Parish Hall on Mondays, Tuesday, and Thursdays at 8pm.